debops/debops/docs/ansible/roles/owncloud/getting-started.rst

 use the Nextcloud Docker image because it includes an application upgrade script.
 The role could be extended to support using the Docker image if needed.

-Upgrade the application using the build-in upgrade feature, then rerun the service playbook for this role to ensure the matching settings are applied.
+Upgrade the application using the built-in upgrade feature, then rerun the service playbook for this role to ensure the matching settings are applied.

 If the application complains under ``/settings/admin/overview`` then you might need to run: